-“JUPS students” includes all currently enrolled majors, minors, and those seeking certificates in the program.
+“JUPS students” includes all currently enrolled majors and minors in the program.
 Non-degree students in JUPS courses and JUPS alumni may also be considered part of this designation, depending on the specific request being made or assistance being sought.
 In all respects, JUPS students should strive to uphold and further the mission and values of the program.
 In so doing, JUPS students will receive ongoing, personalized assistance from the JUPS faculty to promote their success in the program.
 As part of this, the program offers forms of student support including:

 Study abroad, events/speakers, and special projects.
-JUPS students seeking support to attend a study abroad program, host an event or speaker on campus, or develop a JUPS-themed special project on campus or in the community may submit a proposal (containing all relevant academic and budgetary details) to the Directors (Randall Amster and Elham Atashi).
+JUPS students seeking support to attend a study abroad program, host an event or speaker on campus, or develop a JUPS-themed special project on campus or in the community may submit a proposal (containing all relevant academic and budgetary details) to the Directors.
 Such requests will be considered on a first-come, first-served basis and as annual funds permit.
-We strongly support our students’ personal and professional development, as well as the overall development of JUPS as a vibrant academic community.
+We strongly support our student’s personal research and professional development, as well as the overall development of JUPS as a vibrant academic community.

 Internships, graduate studies, and career opportunities.
 Students seeking internships, other forms of employment, or graduate study options should consult with JUPS faculty members.
-We maintain an updated list of career resources on our website, and through our program networks we regularly distribute messages and postings on internships, graduate programs, and career opportunities.
+We maintain an updated list of career resources on the program’s social networks and regularly distribute messages and postings on internships, graduate programs, and career opportunities.
 We also have access to various resources and published guides on Master’s and doctoral programs in the field.
 We strive to help students realize their goals during their undergraduate studies and beyond.

 Awards.
 The Program on Justice & Peace awards the McSorley Award annually.
 Students may also apply for awards through the Center for Social Justice including the 100 Projects for Peace Award and the Andretta Award.
 (Criteria and procedures for applying can be found on the CSJ website.)